 In addition to setting performance targets, the Compensation Committee also sets each executive officer's target bonus amount.
-Since the 2003 compensation review, payouts at target levels have been set at 50% of base salary.
-For 2006, target bonus percentages and amounts for our named executive officers were as follows.
+The Compensation Committee considered the comparative company data and Buck Consultant's recommendations resulting from the 2007 compensation review, and concluded that our practice of setting annual target payouts at 50% of base salary continues to provide competitive compensation consistent with our goals for annual incentive awards.
+For 2007, target bonus percentages and amounts for our named executive officers were as follows.